emilyruby/manifestoo/liberaldemocrats.md

 * Continue to champion the `Northern Powerhouse and Midlands Engine` initiatives and invest significant capital resources in infrastructure projects across the north of England and the Midlands.
+* Continue to back new entrants to the energy market, aiming for at least 30% of the household market to be supplied by competitors to the ‘Big 6’ by 2022.

 ### Industry